overhangio/tutor/README.md

 The LMS will be reachable at the following url: [http://openedx.localhost](http://openedx.localhost).

+On the first run you will need to migrate the database and collect static assets:

+    make migrate
+    make assets

 ## Development tips & tricks

 Open a bash in the lms: